-How smart cities are deploying AI video analytics for traffic management, public safety, crowd monitoring, and urban planning, with real-world deployment patterns and technology choices.
+How smart cities deploy AI video analytics for traffic management, public safety, crowd monitoring, and urban planning.

 Smart cities are deploying tens of thousands of cameras across intersections, transit hubs, public spaces, and critical infrastructure.
 These cameras serve multiple departments simultaneously: traffic management, law enforcement, emergency services, and urban planning all consume the same video feeds for different analytical purposes.